chaoss/grimoirelab-tutorial/grimoireelk/intro.md

 * uploads dashboard definitions (including visualizations, searches and everything needed by them) to produce a Kibana dashboard

 In this chapter we will explore how to use these tools to produce complete Kibana-based dashboards.
+Before following to the rest of the chapter, ensure that the GrimoireELK Python module is installed (see [Installing GrimoireLab](/before-you-start/installing-grimoirelab.md)).